vitekzkytek/PythonDataIES/README.md

 # Data Processing in Python (JEM207)

+Let me invite you to todays lecture on JSON, XML, HTML and Requests.
+Please attend it on https://meet.google.com/zti-icdo-mbq.

 The course site for the Data Processing in Python from [IES](http://ies.fsv.cuni.cz/).
 See information on [SIS](https://is.cuni.cz/studium/predmety/index.php?do=predmet&kod=JEM207).
 The course is taught by [Martin Hronec](mailto:martin.hronec@fsv.cuni.cz), [Vítek Macháček](mailto:vit.machacek@cerge-ei.cz) and [Jan Šíla](mailto:jan.sila@fsv.cuni.cz).

 | Date | Topic                                                   | who    | Project                | HW |   |